sapphosraven/SEECS-AI-Receptionist/tts/README.md

 # Text-to-Speech (TTS) Setup Guide

 This project contains multiple TTS modules with `text_to_speech.py` serving as the main entry point.
-The other TTS implementations act as substitutes to handle specific use cases or provide alternative functionalities.
+The other TTS implementations are what we have worked on during the project
 ## Files Overview

 1. **`text_to_speech.py`** (Main TTS)